 There are two exceptions to the 1 data point = 1 API call rule.
 For historical stock prices, it is possible to get up to 100 stock prices in a single API call.
 For example:

 Likewise, when an Excel user pulls historical stock prices:

 =IntrinioHistoricalPrices("AAPL", "adj_close", 0, "2012-01-01", "2012-12-31")

 they will be charged one call.
-They can then subsequently access other historical prices for that stock, in this case Apple, without being charged additional calls.
-This is because the API call that Excel made to get the stock price actually pulled the entire price history into memory with a single API call.
+They can then subsequently access then next 100 historical prices for that stock, in this case Apple, without being charged additional calls.
+This is because the API call that Excel made to get the stock price actually pulled the first 100 prices into memory with a single API call.
 If you want to get the 101st price (using a sequence of 100), another API call will be made.
 Thus, Intrinio Excel functions with a “sequence” parameter call the API in 100-record increments.

 A developer can get the entire income or balance sheet for a company in a single API call: